Food you should try in Japan – Part 1

 Ramen is a common noodle soup dish.
-Many Japanese people prefer to have ramen as a late night meal or snack following a night out drinking.
-It is quite a filling dish and could be a considered a main meal rather than a snack.
+Many Japanese people enjoy having ramen as a late night meal or snack following a night out drinking.
+It’s quite a filling dish and could be a considered a main meal rather than a snack.
 Ramen will fall into four categories depending on the flavour of the broth – shoyu (soy sauce), miso, shio (salt) and tonkotsu (pork bone).
 Some cities produce a local speciality which you should try if you are in the area.
 Hokkaido is known for its miso ramen, Fukuoka is famous for its rich tonkotsu ramen and Kitakata ramen is a dainty traditional shoyu ramen (Kitakata is a city of Fukushima prefecture).

 2. Yakiniku (焼き肉)